 We poked around the site more.
 Most attractive listings were getting 30+ applicants on the first day.
 The number of applicants wasn’t a metric that we could see when we weren’t logged in.
-Many owners would then close off their listing to review the dozens in their inbox.
+Many owners would then close off their listings to review the dozens in their inboxes.
 Applying was going to be more competitive than we thought.

 Success Tip: There is no TrustedHousesitters free trial, but you don’t need to have a membership or a login to search for listings.
 You can search by location and see the feature photos, housesit dates, description, and the city.
 Feel free to explore before you pay, but if you plan on doing it, commit.
 More details are visible when you have a membership, and then you won’t miss the perfect sit.
-We started with the annual house sitter membership for $119.
+We started with the annual “Basic Sitter” membership for $129.

 Applying For Our First Housesit

 After a disappointing start, we knew that we needed to step up our game and beat the competition.
 Therefore, we crafted the best and most thorough profile.
 I listed out all of the pets we’ve ever watched and shared an introduction to who we were.